• Skip to main content

 This will disable Fast Startup on your computer, until the next major Windows 10 update.

-Note: If you do not see the Fast Startup option, it means that Hibernate Mode is not enabled on your computer.
+Note: If you do not see the Fast Startup option, it means that Hibernate Mode is not enabled on the computer.
 You can quickly enable Hibernate Mode by opening Command Prompt and executing powercfg/hibernate on command.

 2. Disable Fast Startup Using Control Panel